miftah1231/huddle-CLI/README.md

 # 🚀 Huddle01 Media Node Setup Guide

-This guide helps you install and run a **Huddle01 Media Node** using their official script.
+This is an unofficial setup guide for running a Huddle01 Media Node using their official script.

 ---